Goldilocks RL: Tuning Task Difficulty to Escape Sparse Rewards for Reasoning: Experiments and Results

 \subsection{Experimental Setup}

 For all experimental configurations, we employ the selected open-weight models as Student policies, optimizing them via GRPO with a fixed group size of $G=16$.
+As discussed in the introduction, history-based and category-based curriculum methods are not applicable at this scale and cannot serve as direct baselines: history-based methods require multiple passes over each prompt to estimate per-instance difficulty, and category-based methods require difficulty labels the dataset does not provide.
+We therefore compare exclusively against vanilla GRPO under matched global batch size, hyperparameters, and effective compute, and rely on the training-dynamics analysis in Section~\ref{sec:training_dynamics} (zero-variance fraction, gradient norm, reward standard deviation) to characterize the source of the gain.
 We adopt a stratified strategy for Teacher instantiation: for compact architectures (Qwen2.5-1.5B and Olmo2-1B), the Teacher is initialized from the same base model as the Student.
 Conversely, for the larger 4B-parameter models (Phi-4-mini-instruct and Qwen3-4B), we utilize the Qwen3-1.7B \citep{yang2025qwen3} model as the Teacher to evaluate cross-model curriculum generation.
 Comprehensive implementation details are provided in Appendix~\ref{app:implementation}.

 In all experiments, we utilized a fixed computational budget of 8 GPUs.
 For the GRPO baseline, all 8 GPUs were dedicated to the policy model.
 In contrast, the Goldilocks framework allocated 2 GPUs to the Teacher for dynamic data selection and 6 GPUs to the Student for training.
 Crucially, to isolate the efficacy of the curriculum strategy, we maintained identical global batch sizes and hyperparameters across both configurations.
 To ensure a fair comparison of computational cost, we normalize the training steps based on the effective resource allocation; specifically, we compare step $n$ of the Goldilocks Student against step $\frac{8}{6}n$ of the baseline, strictly accounting for the difference in available compute for them.
+We justify this scheme in Appendix~\ref{app:compute_fairness}.